 But as Mad Men-y as that sounds, it wasn’t a straight line from my kitchen counter to a happily globe-trotting freelance career.

 When I began freelancing, there was no playbook for how to make it happen.
 And if I’ve learned anything, winging it definitely isn’t the fastest (or most lucrative!) route to success.
 In fact, it’s usually the opposite.
 Now, I teach people exactly how to avoid the mistakes I made starting out, and how to follow the tried and true steps to success.

-For the past eight years, I’ve helped thousands of students become professional copywriters.
+Since 2012, I’ve helped thousands of students become professional copywriters.
 But it wasn’t long after I started that people in other industries began asking me to teach them how to build their freelance businesses.

 (After all, aside from the actual writing of copy, the principles and proprietary systems that I teach my students to help them build successful freelance copywriting careers are applicable to any kind of freelance career.)

 I created Fired Up Freelance and our signature course, the Freelance Success Framework, to help you build a thriving career, working from wherever you want to and making as much as you can.